ONSdigital/rm-action-service/API.md

 }
 ```

 An `HTTP 201 Created` status code is returned if the action plan job creation was a success.
-An `HTTP 404 Not Found` status code is returned if the action plan with the specified ID could not be found.
+An `HTTP 404 Not Found` status code is returned if the action plan with the specified Id could not be found.
 An `HTTP 400 Bad Request` is returned if any of the required parameters are missing.